Bharathkumarraju/letsencrypt-aws/README.md

 If your certificate is not expiring soon, but you need to issue a new one anyways, the `--force-issue` flag can be provided.

+If you would like to specify a profile to use (see http://boto3.readthedocs.io/en/latest/guide/configuration.html), provide the profile name with the `--profile-name` argument.

+If you would like to specify an aws keys (see http://boto3.readthedocs.io/en/latest/guide/configuration.html), provide them with the `--aws-access-key-id`, `--aws-secret-access-key`, and the optional `--aws-session-token` arguments.

 If you're into [Docker](https://www.docker.com/), there is an automatically built image of `letsencrypt-aws` available as [`alexgaynor/letsencrypt-aws`](https://hub.docker.com/r/alexgaynor/letsencrypt-aws/).